apostrophecms/apostrophe/README.md

       }
     }

-You can see an example of this pattern in `wiki.js`.
+You can see an example of this pattern in `app.js` in the sandbox project.

 ## Extending Apostrophe

 You can extend apos with additional widgets, and the [apostrophe-twitter](http://github.com/punkave/apostrophe-twitter) and [apostrophe-rss](http://github.com/punkave/apostrophe-rss) modules provide working examples.
 New widget types can even have custom loaders that bring in additional data on the server side as needed.
 It's neat stuff.

+The [apostrophe-pages](http://github.com/punkave/apostrophe-pages) module extends Apostrophe with full blown support for trees of editable web pages (like having a static site, except of course that your users can edit it gorgeously and intuitively).

 ## Roadmap